-This course caters to students who already possess knowledge of basic mathematical concepts, and who are equipped with the skills needed to apply simple mathematical techniques correctly.
-The majority of these students will need a sound mathematical background as they prepare for future studies in subjects such as biology, chemistry, economics, psychology, and business administration.
-The course focuses on introducing important mathematical concepts through the development of mathematical techniques.
-The intention is to introduce students to these concepts in a comprehensible and coherent way.
-Students should apply the mathematical knowledge they have acquired to solve realistic problems.
-The internally assessed component, the Math Exploration, offers students a framework for developing real-life application and connections in their mathematical learning by using mathematical investigation modeling.
-In addition to the review of the IB Math SL topics, calculus topics will be introduced including: the concept of limits, average/instantaneous velocity of moving objects, optimization, and related rate; i.e., differential calculus which will later lead into integral calculus for studies on distance traveled, and area/volume of irregular objects.
-Advanced topics such as continuity, derivative, differentiability, Intermediate Value Theorem, Mean Value Theorem, anti-derivatives, integrals, areas between curves and volume of 3D structures created by revolution.
+This course caters to students who already possess knowledge of basic mathematical concepts, and who are equipped with the skills needed to apply mathematical techniques learned in Pre-calculus into more advanced application in calculus.
+This course is designed to benefit students who will need a sound mathematical background as they prepare for future studies in subjects such as biology, chemistry, economics, psychology and business administration.
+In addition to the review of the Pre-calculus Honors/IB Math SL I topics, calculus topics will be introduced including: the concept of limits, average/instantaneous velocity of moving objects, optimization, and related rate; i.e. differential calculus which will later lead into integral calculus for studies on distance traveled, and area/volume of irregular objects.
+Advanced topics such as continuity, derivatives, differentiability, Intermediate Value Theorem, Mean Value Theorem, anti-derivatives, integrals, areas between curves and volume of 3D structures created by revolution.
+The research/investigation project component, the Math Exploration, offers students a framework for developing real-life application and connections in their mathematical learning by using mathematical investigation modeling.